 But this should be done carefully and with realistic awareness of the fact that much of the US’s economic preeminence is tied to its global empire apparatus and the geostrategic configuration of the post-WWII environment.

 At the same time, we are not the “indispensable nation”, and we don’t send our military to defend human rights or depose evil dictators.
-That’s a lie we tell kids in Civics for Peasants 101.
+These are filthy lies we tell kids in Civics for Peasants 101.
 We’re totally fine with human misery and love evil dictators—when they do what we want.

 12. Devolution back to the state level isn’t necessarily the way to go.